Everything You Need to Know About TMJ and Trigeminal Neuralgia

 When a healthy artery or vein presses on the part of the nerve inside the skull, over time, the pulse of the blood vessels can wear or damage the protective insulation of the nerve known as the myelin sheath.
 This leaves the nerve exposed and highly sensitive.

 People with underlying conditions such as multiple sclerosis have a high risk of developing trigeminal neuralgia since this disease causes the nerve's myelin sheath to deteriorate.

-In some rare cases, this condition can be caused by the compression of the nerve by a tumor.
+In rare cases, this condition can be caused by a tumor compressing the nerve.

 Oral surgery, sinus surgery, and facial trauma can injure the trigeminal nerve resulting in neuropathic facial pain.